What an associate member is and why appoint them

 This is laid out in the Governance Handbook (pages 64 to 65).

-Note for academies: the term 'associate member' does not appear in the model articles of association.
+If you're an academy, the term 'associate member' doesn't appear in the model articles of association.
 However, article 101 says committees can include people who aren't trustees (as long as the majority of the committee members are trustees).

 Why appoint associate members?